Every business has a purpose.

 This article aims to help entrepreneurs better understand the intent and importance of a business purpose.

 What is a Business Purpose?

-To understand business purpose, it is important to distinguish it from your company's vision or mission.
-The latter concepts are critical to the success of your business, but are legally distinct from a business purpose.
+To understand the business purpose, it is important to distinguish it from your company's vision or mission.
+The latter concepts are critical to the success of your business but are legally distinct from a business purpose.

 Vision/mission as listed on company websites:

 - Google: Google's mission is to organize the world's information and make it universally accessible and useful.